KITcar-Team/kitcar-rosbag/README.rst

    cd $KITCAR_REPO_PATH/kitcar-rosbag
    ./init/init.sh

-(*Ubuntu 18.04: Ignore any error thrown by pip when trying to install pygobject, it seems to be irrelevant.*)

 If you want to, you can also install packages that are used to run machine learning tasks or compile the documentation.
 But these packages are not needed to run all basic components of the simulation.